 Once you have completed your assessment of the identified Aspects and determined the potential Impacts for each Aspect, you need to rate each as to their significance.
 A register of significant environmental Aspects and associated Impacts must be maintained as documented information, especially if you wish to attain ISO14001 Environmental Management certification.

-This register must be kept up to date, especially when new activities or products are added to the organization’s business, or when an environmental incident has occurred.
+This register must be kept up to date, especially when new activities or products are added to the organisation’s business, or when an environmental incident has occurred.
 It must be reviewed on a regular basis to ensure that all Aspects and Impacts are still relevant and that the controls in place are still adequate.

 The Aspects and Impacts register should include at least the following:

-• All direct and indirect air emissions from activities, products, or processes
+All direct and indirect air emissions from activities, products, or processes

 You can find more details about Environmental Aspects and Impacts in our ISO14001:2015 toolkit, including this Environmental Aspects and Impacts Processes sample document which defines the process when completing an assessment.

-Although an Impact and Aspect assessment is a daunting task, it is key to passing the ISO14001:2015 Certification Audit and the results will have a positive impact on the organization, it’s environment and neighbours.
+Although an Impact and Aspect assessment is a daunting task, it is key to passing the ISO14001:2015 Certification Audit and the results will have a positive impact on the organisation, it’s environment and neighbours.
 Even if you aren’t looking to implement the ISO14001 Environmental Management System, but just want to implement some environmental activities, then an Aspects and Impacts assessment is worthwhile too.